Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 Okay, that's fine.

-And then you said, What's with the F bombs?
+And then you said, what's with the F-bombs?

-And I said, sorry, and we moved on, right?
+And we moved on, right?

-So that's not a that's not a big deal, right?
+So that's not a big deal, right?

 All right.

-Um Far Block for security reasons.
+Fire block for security reasons.

 I don't know what that means.

-Um anyway, so uh you said in a debate about virtue and deciding if a virtue has to be an action or can be a non-action would be a valid argument to say that if virtue is an action, a diet by omission of sugar, for example, wouldn't be a virtue, but the virtue would rather be eating all the other non-sugary things, even if it was all the same food as before, just give me a one to two sentence answer with a definitive yes or no.
+Anyway, so you said in a debate about virtue and deciding if a virtue has to be an action or can be a non-action, would be a valid argument to say that if virtue is an action, a diet by omission of sugar, for example, wouldn't be a virtue, but the virtue would rather be eating all the other non-sugary things, even if it was all the same food as before.

 If virtue is defined as an action, a diet emitting sugar would not itself be a virtue, but actively choosing non-sugary foods could be considered the virtuous action.